Naalya: Overview

 In the 21st century, Naalya is developing into a middle class residential neighborhood with high-rise apartment complexes and modest residential bungalows.
 The Kampala Northern Bypass Highway traverses the township as it courses its way from Bweyogerere to the east towards Kiwaatule, to the west of Naalya.
 In between the residences and highways, supermarkets and shopping malls are beginning to spring up.
 The Metroplex Shopping Mall, the largest shopping complex in Uganda, is located in Naalya, on the northern border of the Kampala Northern Bypass Highway.

+Naalya is currently placing its bets on becoming Kampala's most interesting suburb aka the experiential suburb.

 Points of interest

 These are some of the points of interest in or near Naalya: